WithSecureOpenSource/pytest-rts/README.md

 # Development

 * ~~Don't forget to run `make install` before you are going to try the latest changes~~ - not needed as all the changes in source files are available immediately, just call the needed command line tool from the package

+## Testing / linting with tox

+Make sure you have Python version 3.6, 3.7, 3.8, 3.9.
+Install tox into your current Python environment (does not matter which one it is).
+Run `tox` to run linters/tests using different Python versions.
+To run for only one Python versionu, use, for example, `tox -e py36`.
+To check code formatting with black, run `tox -e py38-check-format` (code formatting check is done only with Python 3.8).

+**NB** If you have changed dependencies in `setup.py`, run `tox --recreate` once.